mui/material-ui/README.md

 ### Theme

-**Please note that since v0.8.0, you also need to define a theme for components to start working.** For instrucitons on implementing and using themes, visit our [documentation](http://material-ui.com/#/customization/themes).
+**Please note that since v0.8.0, you also need to define a theme for components to start working.** For instructions on implementing and using themes, visit our [documentation](http://material-ui.com/#/customization/themes).

 ## Customization